futuregrid/rain/doc/install.rst

 If you meet these prerequisites, you should be able to install FutureGrid Rain simply by running this as ``root``::

-   easy_install -U futuregrid_rain
+   easy_install -U futuregrid

 If you are using Ubuntu or Mac OS X, you will likely just need to run this::

-   sudo easy_install -U futuregrid_rain
+   sudo easy_install -U futuregrid

 If you do not have administrative privileges on your machine, you will have to install FutureGrid Rain under your regular user account::

-   easy_install -U futuregrid_rain --user
+   easy_install -U futuregrid --user

 .. note::
    Installing FutureGrid Rain in your home directory will install the FutureGrid Rain commands